stakeordie/stkd-shd-contract/README.md

   - [ContractStatus](#ContractStatus)
 ## Messages

-### Receive

-Receiver interface that will be triggered when a user sends SHD or Derivatives to this contract.

 #### Stake

 Calculates the equivalent amount of derivative per token sent.
 Triggered by Receiver interface when sending SHD tokens.

 **Request**

 ```typescript